 The basic crunch should be in everyone’s workout arsenal.
 When performed properly, it strengthens and tones the abdominal muscles.
 Exhale forcefully when you come up and inhale while going down.
 Hold for a second on top and use five seconds to come down to make the most out of this move.

-High intensity interval training (HIIT) workouts combine short bursts of intense exercise with periods of rest or lower-intensity exercise.
+High-intensity interval training (HIIT) workouts combine short bursts of intense exercise with periods of rest or lower-intensity exercise.
 The above exercises and countless more can be followed using the HIIT format.

 You should be pleasantly surprised (or not) to know that your workouts don’t have to stop during your menstruation cycle or pregnancy.
-Yoga offers a gentle practice which can help you during these times.
+Yoga offers a gentle practice that can help you during these times.
 Look up asanas on YouTube specifically for easing menstrual pain or performing prenatal yoga.

 We hope you enjoy the workouts recommended here.
-Mix it up, keep trying new exercises and remember to stay hydrated.
+Mix it up, keep trying new exercises, and remember to stay hydrated.